-C. Social Studies
+B. Social Studies

 - 1. A minimum GPA of 3.0 in the field or a related field (History, Geography, Psychology, Political Science, Economics, Humanities, Sociology, Anthropology, Government, Southern Studies). - 2.
-A score in the 50th percentile or higher for the analytical writing section of the GRE test to be submitted within the first semester of graduate study. - 3.
 For Licensure track: A Mississippi Class A teaching license, or its equivalent